TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 id: 351
 title: "5 Constant Lists That Give&nbsp;Context to&nbsp;your Integers&nbsp;and&nbsp;Strings"
 perex: |
     [Native enums](https://php.watch/versions/8.1/enums) is a new PHP 8.1 feature.
-This feature focuses more on *what* enums are *where* we can use them.
+This feature brings more focus on *what* enums are *where* we can use them.

     **Not on PHP 8.1 yet?** Don't worry, before that, enums were emulated by public constants.
 Few constant lists are already part of your favorite framework, ORM, or utils package for years.
     <br><br>